tiroger/Help-where-to-eat/README.md

 ### Questions we can answer:

-Are there any Michelin-Starred Restaurants?
 What are the top 10 restaurant types?
 How do the reviews say about the top 10 restaurant types?
+Which neighborhoods have have the most restaurants participating?
-Does price serve as the factor affecting the average review / ambience review / value review / food review / service review?
+Does neighborhood serve as the factor affecting the average review / ambience review / value review / food review / service review?
+Do Yelp reviews correlate with Open Table reviews?